 Under Nevada law, invasion of privacy is defined as the intrusion into a person’s personal life without just cause.
 The victim may have grounds to bring a personal injury lawsuit seeking money damages.

-In this article, our Las Vegas personal injury lawyers explain Nevada’s invasion of privacy laws and what money damages may be recoverable.
+In this article, our Nevada personal injury lawyers explain Nevada’s invasion of privacy laws and what money damages may be recoverable.

-- 1. Can I sue for “invasion of privacy” in Las Vegas, NV?
+- 1. Can I sue for “invasion of privacy” in Las Vegas, Nevada?

-- 3. What is “appropriation of likeness or identity” in Las Vegas, NV?
+- 3. What is “appropriation of likeness or identity”?

-- 4. What is “public disclosure of private facts” in Las Vegas, NV?
+- 4. What is “public disclosure of private facts”?

-- 5. What is “portrayal in a false light” in Las Vegas, NV?
+- 5. What is “portrayal in a false light” ?

 Invasion of privacy is defined as the intrusion into a person’s personal life without just cause.
 In turn, invasion of privacy is subdivided into four different “causes of action.”
 These include: